Hina Khan: Early life

-Khan was born on 2 October 1987 in Srinagar, Jammu and Kashmir, India into a Kashmiri Muslim family to father Aslam Khan.
+Khan was born on 2 October 1987 in Srinagar, Jammu and Kashmir, India, into an Indian Muslim family from Uttar Pradesh, to father Aslam Khan who runs a travel agency in Srinagar.
 She belongs to a family of 4 - her parents, herself and her younger brother, Aamir Khan, who is the owner of a travel agency company.
 She completed her Master of Business Administration (MBA) in 2009 from the CCA School of Management in Gurgaon.